r23/MyOOS/blog/wordpress/wp-content/plugins/amp/readme.txt

 == Changelog ==

+= 0.4.1 (2016-10-10 =

+- Fix: Don't fire the_content for featured image output
+- Fix: Don't show comment link when disabled and no comments on post (h/t neotrope)
+- Fix: strip `!important` from inline styles (h/t compointdesigner and enriccardonagmailcom)

 = 0.4 (2016-10-06) =

 - New template: spiffy, shiny, and has the fresh theme smell (props allancole and the Automattic Theme Team).
+- *Warning*: The template update has potential breaking changes.
+Please see https://wordpress.org/support/topic/v0-4-whats-new-and-possible-breaking-changes/
 - AMP Customizer: Pick your colours and make the template your own (props DrewAPicture and 10up)
 - Fix: support for inline styles (props coreymckrill).
 - Fix: no more fatal errors when tags not supported by post type (props david-binda)